luoyiqi/EverydayAlarms/README.md

 # EverydayAlarms
-A simple alarm manager for Android with some useful features
+A simple alarm app for Android with some useful features